How Is the Listening Part 2 Different From the Other Ones?

-- spell all word(s) correctly
+- Spell all word(s) correctly

-- use appropriate punctuation (like capital letters for names)
+- Use appropriate punctuation (like capital letters for names)

-- check the word limit, and never write more than the maximum number of words allowed.
+- Check the word limit, and never write more than the maximum number of words allowed.

-It’s important to do as much practice as possible for this part of the test.
 As you hear more examples of Part 3 recordings, you will start to become familiar with a lot of the vocabulary used and with the various task types that appear as questions.

-Finally, don’t rely too much on key words.
-In part 3 multiple choice questions, for example, the dialogue usually contains a key word from all the possible answers.
+Finally, don’t rely too much on keywords.
+In part 3 multiple choice questions, for example, the dialogue usually contains a keyword from all the possible answers.
 So if option A has the word “marketing” in it, and you hear “marketing” in the dialogue, this doesn’t mean that A is the correct answer.

 Instead, focus on trying to get a good understanding of what the people on the recording say to each other.
 This will help you more than just listening for key words.

 GlobalExam is an online test preparation platform on which you can train for the IELTS General or Academic in real exam conditions, as well for other dozens of language exams.
 There are full mock exams, and multiple exercises per section that are all corrected.

 Register now and learn how to ace your IELTS score!